 Just how will this will work is an open question, but we may soon start to get some answers.
 Starting this year, the system will be implemented in three phases: voluntary pilot and first phases from 2021 to 2026, followed by a mandatory phase from 2027 to 2035.
 Members can opt out of the system at any time during the voluntary phases.

 Despite its initial voluntary nature, Michael Gill, the director of aviation environment of the International Air Transport Association (IATA), told the Satair Knowledge Hub that he was “satisfied with the buy-in to date.”

 “In particular we are delighted to see that countries have volunteered who would technically be excluded from CORSIA but opted to be a part anyway.
 This shows the importance and commitments by many of the ICAO states,” Gill said.

-ICAO expects even more states to join soon and regards the participation so far to be an excellent result.
+ICAO expects even more states to join soon and is satisfied with the participation so far.
 "It demonstrates very clearly that countries see offsetting as a solid component of the multi-faceted approach to emissions reduction in aviation which has been pursued by governments through ICAO for many years now," it says.